 Set yourself up with a science lab in the garden and try some dissolving.

 How high can you get a bottle rocket to launch?
+Remember to stand back as these shoot up with a bang!

 We can’t wait to try these goop and flower cupcakes from The Imagination Tree.